learn-co-curriculum/dsc-derivatives-conclusion/README.md

 ## Summary

 Great!
 That was quite a bit of theory.
 Now, all this will help you to code a more complicated linear regression model from scratch using gradient descent.
-That's what we'll do next!
+That's what you'll do next!